sjl623/PrimeTest/README.md

 # PrimeTest

-Here are some codes to test whether a given integer based Miller-Rabin algorithm.
+Here are some codes to test whether a given integer is prime based Miller-Rabin algorithm.
 Thanks to the awesome algorithm,in theory,you could change the parameter of `initBaseNumber` to test infinity integer\
 usage:
 ```